dfmcphee/code-style/css-best-practices/readme.md

 }
 ```

-Not only is the code written in a way that clearly informs a reader how these context sensitive styles relate, we use documentation to make it perfectly explicit.
+Not only is the code written in a way that clearly informs the reader of how these context sensitive styles relate, we use documentation to make it perfectly explicit.
 There is no ambiguity here.

-Another benefit is that this keeps our code isolated really well.
-Action Bar can be put anywhere and still work.
+Another benefit is that this keeps our code isolated.
+Action Bar can be used outside of `.pdp__summary` and still work.

 ## Format

 We want our CSS to be written consistently no matter who the code author is.
-In order to do so, please follow these below rules.
+In order to do so, please follow these rules:

-Note that we use [SCSS-Lint](https://github.com/causes/scss-lint) to make this easier — see our linting rules [here](https://github.com/mobify/mobify-code-style/blob/update-css-style/css/.scss-lint.yml).
+> Note that we use [SCSS-Lint](https://github.com/causes/scss-lint) to make this easier — see our linting rules [here](https://github.com/mobify/mobify-code-style/blob/update-css-style/css/.scss-lint.yml).

 * One selector per line
 * Use a soft indent of two spaces